JONSASSE/432-2018/slides/class03/README.md

 Thursdays  | 2:30pm to 4:30pm | Either **WG-56** (Computing Lab) or **WG-67** (Student Lounge)
 Fridays | 12:15pm to 1:00pm | Either **WG-56** (Computing Lab) or **WG-67** (Student Lounge)

+7. The CaseWireless wifi is (deliberately) much faster than CaseGuest.
+Log in is just your usual CWRU login.

 ## **Minute Papers** after Class 02 (edited responses)